$L^p$-boundedness of wave operators for bi-Schr\"odinger operators on the line: Introduction and main results

 For many cases, under suitable conditions on $f$, it is accessible to establish the $L^p$-$L^q$ bounds of $f(\Delta^2)$ by Fourier multiplier methods.
 Thus, in order to obtain the inequality \eqref{Lp-bound of f(H)}, it is a key problem to prove the $L^p$-bounds \eqref{Lp-bound} of $W_\pm$ and $W_\pm^*$.
 Note that this observation applies to not only the $L^p$-$L^q$ bounds, but also general $X$-$Y$ bounds, namely one has

-Because of such a useful feature, the $L^p$-boundedness of the wave operators has been extensively studied for the Schr\"odinger operator $-\Delta+V(x)$ and widely recognized as a fundamental tool for studying various nonlinear dispersive equations, such as the nonlinear Schr\"odinger and Klein--Gordon equations with potentials (see {\it e.g.} \cite{Cuccagna, Deng_Soffer_Yao, Schlag_1, Schlag_2, Soffer_Wu}).
+Because of such a useful feature, the $L^p$-boundedness of the wave operators has been extensively studied for the Schr\"odinger operator $-\Delta+V(x)$ on $\R^n$ and widely recognized as a fundamental tool for studying various nonlinear dispersive equations, such as the nonlinear Schr\"odinger and Klein--Gordon equations with potentials (see {\it e.g.} \cite{Cuccagna, Deng_Soffer_Yao, Schlag_1, Schlag_2, Soffer_Wu}).
 Therefore, it is natural and seems to be very important to try extending the $L^p$-boundedness of the wave operators to more general Hamiltonians, especially to the higher-order elliptic operator $P(D)+V(x)$ which has attracted increasing attention in the mathematical and mathematical physics literatures.
 Since the fourth-order Schr\"odinger operator $\Delta^2+V(x)$ can be considered as one of primal models of such higher-order operators, it thus is natural to ask whether the $L^p$-boundedness \eqref{Lp-bound} for $W_\pm$ and $W_\pm^*$ holds or not.

-Up to now, although some progresses have been made recently by Goldberg--Green \cite{GoGr21} and Erdo\u{g}an--Green \cite{Erdogan-Green21}, considerably less is known for the higher-order case compared with the case of the Schr\"odinger operator.
-In particular, to the author's best knowledge, there seems to be no results on the $L^p$-boundedness of the wave operators for the higher-order elliptic operators on $\R^n$ (including $H=\Delta^2+V(x)$) if there is a {\it zero resonance} or in low dimensions $n=1,2$, in contrast with the case of the Schr\"odinger operator $-\Delta+V(x)$.
-We refer to Subsection \ref{subsection_back_ground} below for more backgrounds and existing literature.
+For the higher-order Schr\"odinger operator $(-\Delta)^m+V(x)$ on $\R^n$ with $m\in \N$ and $m>1$, there were significant progress made in recent years by Goldberg--Green \cite{GoGr21}, Erdo\u{g}an--Green \cite{Erdogan-Green21,Erdogan-Green23}, Erdo\u{g}an--Goldberg--Green \cite{EGG23} and Galtbayar--Yajima \cite{Galtbayar_Yajima_ArXiv23} (see also our recent works \cite{MWY_ArXiv23_2,MWY_ArXiv23_1}).
+Nevertheless, there are still many problems not addressed in the literature compared with Schr\"odinger operator $-\Delta+V(x)$.
+In particular, there seems to be no results in low dimensions $n=1,2$ for the higher-order case $m>1$.
+We refer to Subsection \ref{subsection_back_ground} below for more elaborations and existing literature.